andrewcgaitskell/micro-python/1_1_SettingUpMacAndFlashESP32.md

 ## Install esptool

-Create a Python Virtual Environment
+See first step if you do not have a Virtual Environment.

 I have an existing Virtual Environment, to activate it: